top of page

 "Where Art & History Meet"

-Located in the high desert region of Southern Arizona, the historic Village of Tubac is the oldest European settlement in Arizona and is world renown as an art destination.
-Tubac has won the USA Today 10Best Readers' Choice award for "Best Small Town Arts Scene" for two years in a row, in 2021 and 2022.
-Tubac's annual Festival of the Arts, held every February, was ranked third nationally in 2022.
+Nestled in the high desert region of Southern Arizona, the historic Village of Tubac stands as the oldest European settlement in the state, acclaimed globally for its vibrant art scene.
+Tubac achieved the prestigious USA Today 10Best Readers' Choice award for "Best Small Town Arts Scene" in 2021, 2022, and 2023.
+The annual Tubac Festival of the Arts, which started in 1959 and is held every February, recently ranked third nationally.

-Along with its numerous art galleries, Tubac offers charming shops, a wide variety of cuisine, live music venues, golf, spas, and an opportunity to explore the amazing history of Southern Arizona at the Tubac Presidio State Historic Park & Museum and the Tumacacori National Historic Park.
+Beyond its multitude of art galleries, Tubac invites visitors to explore its delightful shops, savor a diverse culinary scene, revel in live music performances, partake in golf and spa experiences, and delve into the rich history of Southern Arizona at the Tubac Presidio State Historic Park & Museum and the Tumacacori National Historic Park.

-The north-flowing Santa Cruz River, which flows year-round, is a birders' dream as it is ranked as one of the top birding destinations in the world due to its unique ecosystem.
-Over 350 bird species take a break in Tubac in the lush Cottonwood groves, and the riparian and grassland habitats that line the banks of the Santa Cruz River.
+The northward-flowing Santa Cruz River, a year-round waterway, presents a paradise for bird enthusiasts, acclaimed as one of the world's premier birding destinations due to its unique ecosystem.
+Over 350 bird species make Tubac a favored stopover, with lush Cottonwood groves and riparian and grassland habitats lining the riverbanks.